 If there is one Australian wine brand whose wines have reflected the markings of region, variety and vintage almost to perfection, it is the Casella Wines.
 Situated in Griffith in the Riverina region, in the state of New South Wales in Australia, this winery is famed for its signature Yellow Tail brand of wine which is the largest selling wine brand in Australia.
-Yellow Tail was first initiated in the year 2000 and by 2003 it became the largest imported wine brand in USA.
+Yellow Tail was first initiated in the year 2000 and by 2003 it became the largest imported wine brand in the USA.
 Approximately one-third of the Yellow Tail wine grapes come from the Riverina region.
-This popular brand produces a number of varietal wines from grape varieties such as Moscato, Semillon, Sauvignon blanc, Riesling, Pinot noir, Merlot, Pinot gris, Chardonnay, Grenache, Shiraz and Cabernet Sauvignon.
+This popular brand produces a number of varietal wines from grape varieties such as Moscato, Semillon, Sauvignon blanc, Riesling, Pinot noir, Merlot, Pinot Gris, Chardonnay, Grenache, Shiraz and Cabernet Sauvignon.

 High Gear on Acquisitions

 Casella Wines has moved on to fast acquisition of reputed premium wine brands in the last few years as a part of its expansion strategy in Australia.
 In 2014, Casella bought the Peter Lehmann Wines for $57 million.
 Peter Lehmann is situated in Barossa Valley in South Australia.
 A year later, in December 2015, it went on to buy Brand’s Laira in Coonawarra District in south-east Australia.
 Brands Laira was a part of the McWilliams wines family.
 Other brands under the McWilliams wines include McWilliams, Mount Pleasant and Evans & Tate.